 Let’s dive into two avenues businesses and brands can explore.

-Videographer is a relatively new term – and now very widely used.
+‘Videographer’ and ‘Videography’ are relatively new terms – and now very widely used.
 So what exactly is a videographer and how can they be contracted to handle your business video content production?

 A simple example I can use is a wedding videographer.
 The scene is set; the location , the people, the schedule and of course the catering (perks of the job!).
 The videographers job is to capture what happens on the day, maybe approach it with their own unique angle and flair, then select some royalty free music and edit the project as per the brief and discussions with the client; who in this case is the Bride and Groom.

-This whole process can be nicely executed with one person – besides, nobody wants an entire film crew overtaking their wedding.
+This whole process can be nicely executed with one person – besides, nobody wants an entire film crew taking over their wedding.

 The videographer approach can be applicable and quite useful for businesses too.
 The first most notable reason is cost.
 Videographers can work within a lower cost bracket due to the simplistic approach.
 You’re often only paying for one persons’ time, cost effective equipment that they can charge out at a low rate.
 Videographers can work from home or share workspace arrangement so their overheads are lower ie. They’re not paying staff with bums on seats in an expensive studio space.